 Add context with human intervention: This is yet another great opportunity which involves leveraging call centre agents to help the technology that answers customer queries.
-For e.g. whether a customer sends an IM or calls in, the technology trying to resolve customer issue or connect the customer to the right person will always have edges.
+For instance, whether a customer sends an IM or calls in, the technology trying to resolve a customer issue or connect the customer to the right person will always have edges.
 Herein, edges indicate the extent where customers start being annoying.
-Technology today comprised of a live agent support that assists these front-end applications in real time to deliver excellent customer experience.
+Technology today comprised of live agent support that assists these front-end applications in real-time to deliver excellent customer experience.

 Anticipate customer needs: Indubitably, the most exciting opportunity is to anticipate customer needs.
 Many vendors that offer call centre outsourcing services say they don’t have data, budget to anticipate the customer needs.
 However, with just 3 or 4 data points, one can make excellent predictions.

 Read Also: 5 Best Examples of Good Customer Service